-BleepJam is a new programme of electronic and improvised music events celebrating acclaimed and innovative northern artists.
-We have a series of one off hybrid gigs at our arts space (and streaming online), leading up to our Bleep Festival on February 26th 2022.
+BleepJam is our programme of electronic and improvised music events.
+We have a series of Jams at our arts space starting up again in 2023, on the last Saturday of the month.

 Want to find out more?
 Click here to contact us